 Dutch Harbor, with a population of 3000 people, is the biggest town in the Aleutian islands and the center of the Bering Sea fishing industry.
 The names Dutch Harbor and Unalaska are used interchangeably for the port.
 We have our own facility in Dutch Harbor and offload cargo there as well as at another six or so docks in Dutch Harbor.

 There is little time to go ashore in Dutch Harbor.
-Cargo operations are fast-paced and we work around the clock.
+Cargo operations are fast-paced.
 Generally a ship will spend five to six days in Dutch Harbor.
 When the ship gets to Dutch Harbor, she will have half to three-quarters of her cargo holds still filled with cargo and will attempt to offload that cargo in the space of 48 hours.
 Once off-loaded, the ship will begin back-load operations, loading frozen southbound cargo.
 Sometimes the cargo comes from the storage facility at our dock; at other times, the cargo comes directly from fishing vessels, either tied at our dock or tied up elsewhere in Dutch Harbor.

 Adjacent to Dutch Harbor is the port of Captain’s Bay.
 We also do cargo operations in that port, and between the two the vessel might shuffle back and forth several times in a week.
 It’s about a two hour run between the two ports.